 As City Councilman, Don’s youth policy has focused on equipping young people with the readiness skills they need to be successful in the real-world.
 In 2015, he created the first Mansfield City Council Internship Program to provide opportunities for college students to acquire a full understanding of the legislative process and to earn academic credit for their participation.

 However, even before thinking about becoming a teacher or running for office; in his young adulthood, Don wanted to help young people stay focused in school.
 In 2009 as an intern for former Mansfield Mayor Donald Culliver; he developed the Mayor’s Education Task Force.
 As Task Force Director, Don was able to recruit over 70 volunteers throughout Richland County, with the mission to help create a positive environment in the Mansfield City School District.
 By 2010, the Task Force in partnership with Mansfield City School teachers, administration and parents; helped reduce attendance and behavior issues by 30% within the entire Mansfield City School District.

-In addition to public service, Don also manages a small public relations consultancy and works in the Registrar's Office at The University of Akron.
+In addition to public service, Don also manages a small public relations consultancy and is a Counselor at The University of Akron.